-Generally, political and economic power remains in the hands of a relatively small elite who are typically Creole or mestizo. though the group also includes citizens of Chinese, Indian, Palestinian, and Lebanese descent.
+Generally, political and economic power remains in the hands of a relatively small elite who are typically Creole or mestizo, though the group also includes citizens of Chinese, Indian, Palestinian, and Lebanese descent.
 Most members of the elite live in Belize City.
 Belize's middle and working classes contain members of all ethnicities, while rural dwellers are predominantly Maya and mestizo.
 Some southern Maya communities have recently gained the right to manage their lands in the traditional, collective fashion, generating tensions with the government.
 Belize experienced a significant demographic shift in recent decades, with mestizos becoming the majority ethnic group.
 This shift, Guatemala's ongoing territorial claims (see p.
-13-14 of History and Myth), and the fear of gang violence from other CENTAM countries have fueled some anti-Hispanic (antimestizo and anti-Spanish language) sentiment.
-3. RELIGION AND SPIRITUALITY Overview Belize's population is primarily Christian.
+13-14 of History and Myth), and the fear of gang violence from other CENTAM countries have fueled some anti-Hispanic (anti-mestizo and anti-Spanish language) sentiment.

+3. RELIGION AND SPIRITUALITY

+Belize's population is primarily Christian.
 A 2010 census estimates about 40% of Belizeans are Roman Catholic, 32% Protestant, and some 2% Jehovah's Witnesses.
 Other religious groups together constitute 11% of the population.
-These include the Church of Jesus Christ of Latter-day Saints (Mormons), Hindus, Buddhists, the Salvation Army, Rastafarians, Muslims, and Baha'is Some 16% of Belizeans claim no religious affiliation.
+These include the Church of Jesus Christ of Latter-day Saints (Mormons), Hindus, Buddhists, the Salvation Army, worship and express religious beliefs freely.
+To achieve legal recognition, all religious groups must register with the government in a relatively straightforward process similar to that of a business.
+Once registered, religious organizations are eligible to receive government funding, own property, hire employees, operate charities, and establish religious schools permitted to teach religious beliefs without restriction, among other benefits.

+Rastafarians, Muslims, and Baha'is Some 16% of Belizeans claim no religious affiliation.